FHA Loan

 Read →The 20% myth, the credit-score myth, the "wait for rates" myth.

-Read →Phoenix, Tucson, Mesa, Scottsdale, Chandler, Flagstaff, Yuma — and what's specific to each.
+Read →Phoenix, Tucson, Mesa, Scottsdale, Chandler, Flagstaff, Yuma, and what's specific to each.

 Read →FHA loans go down to 580 FICO with 3.5% down (and 500 with 10% down at some lenders).
 VA and USDA usually want 620+.
 Conventional starts at 620, with the best pricing kicking in at 740+.
-Most Arizona DPA programs require 620+.
+Most Arizona down payment assistance programs require 620+.
+Full credit-score guide →

 3% on conventional first-time buyer programs, 3.5% on FHA, 0% on VA (eligible) and USDA (rural areas).
 With Arizona down payment assistance, your real out-of-pocket is often $0–$5,000 even on a $400,000 home.
+Down payment myth-buster guide →

 Pre-approval, every time.
 Pre-qualification is a quick estimate that Arizona realtors and sellers don't take seriously.
-Pre-approval is a verified, credit-pulled commitment letter that wins offers in competitive AZ markets like Phoenix, Scottsdale, and Gilbert.
+Pre-approval is a verified, credit-pulled commitment letter that wins offers in competitive Arizona markets like Phoenix, Scottsdale, and Gilbert.
 Full breakdown →

 Yes.
 Sellers can pay your closing costs (called seller concessions) up to program limits.
 Lender credits, shopping title and inspection vendors, and rolling some costs into the loan are also options.
 All four ways to lower closing costs →